 What do you sing in this performance?

-Most of the time I did Rusalka and in Morocco I sang Sheherazade.
-Maurice Ravel wrote Sheherazade in 1912 which was the year Morocco was divided into French and Spanish protectorates.
+Most of the time I did Rusalka and in Morocco I sang Scheherazade.
+Maurice Ravel wrote Scheherazade in 1912 which was the year Morocco was divided into French and Spanish protectorates.
 I wanted to reflect on the Western way of looking at the East, at the Arabic world.
 I wanted to show two worlds.
 The world of the Western woman who looks isolated on the water with oriental images of the Arabic world projected on her.
-Oriental is when you have a fairytale perception of the Arabic world which is actually not very realistic because it’s a fantasy.
-On the shore, there was a young girl of 18 years old who represented the real Sheherazade.
-I wanted to combine the worldviews of the young girl on the shore, the real Sheherazade, with the imagination of the Western Sheherazade represented by me.
+Oriental is when you have a fairytale perception of the Arabic world which is not very realistic because it’s a fantasy.
+On the shore, there was a young girl of 18 years old who represented the real Scheherazade.
+I wanted to combine the worldviews of the young girl on the shore, the real Scheherazade, with the imagination of the Western Scheherazade represented by me.
 I was singing that “I want to see the Arab world.
 I want to see how beautiful it is.
 I want to see a fairytale world.”
 My counterpart was singing in Arab.
-At a certain moment we were singing together to merge these world in music and in voice.
+At a certain moment we were singing together to merge these worlds in music and in voice.
 This young girl was also a symbol of innocence that is lacking from the current perception of the Arab world as violent.

 Do you think the classical performance of femininity is still relevant?